JSAbrahams/mamba_doc/spec/00 grammar.md

 In This should be verified by the type checker.
 An `expr-or-stmt` may be used when it does not matter whether something is an expression or statement, such as the body of a loop.

-We do not systematically desugar multiple expressions delimited by commas, as is the case in python, to tuples.
+We do not systematically desugar multiple expressions delimited by commas, or a single expression, to tuples, as is the case in Python.
 This prevents ambiguity in the grammar as specified above, and also prevents confusing situations such as `(0)` and `0` being equal.
 Instead, we only do this in specific contexts, such as in the conditional of control flows.